-The father figure of the Tarot deck, the Emperor Tarot card meanings are all about advice, widsom, authority, and grounding.
+The father figure of the Tarot deck, the Emperor Tarot card meanings are all about advice, wisdom, authority, and grounding.
 Take a moment to observe the Emperor card.
 It becomes apparent that this is a character who has been there, done that, and has the battle armor to prove it.
 The Emperor has obtained his wisdom through experience.
 He’s been through the wars, he’s ruled his people wisely, and he’s experienced all life can throw at him.
 What better source for advice than a battle-tested, thoughtful, strategic ruler?

 Key Words for the Emperor Tarot Card Meanings

 This makes him an excellent source of wisdom and advice.
 He does not become carried away by fad or fancy – he sees through the most clever of disguises and nothing slips by his scrutiny.

 When we are unsure of circumstances, the Emperor reminds us that sometimes “doing” is the only method we have for “knowing.”
 Another tip – the Emperor is a master of his own making, and when he shows up in a reading, we would do well to realize our own inner strength and motivation is what makes us a leader.

 Key Symbols Relative to Emperor Tarot Card Meanings:

-This section focuses in on a few select symbols that can help us further define the Emperor Tarot card meanings.
+This section focuses on a few select symbols that can help us further define the Emperor Tarot card meanings.

 Beard: As mentioned earlier, the Emperor has “been there, done that” and the beard is a symbol of his experience.
 As an archetype, we commonly see masculine figures of authority or father figures with long white beards.
 It reassures us that this man has acquired years of wisdom and experience – he is worthy of listening to because he’s seen first hand the effects of his own actions.
-He offers us the gift of his own life example – a short-cut, because when we heed the advice of our elders we can often avoide repeating the same mistakes.
+He offers us the gift of his own life example – a short-cut because when we heed the advice of our elders we can often avoid repeating the same mistakes.

 Ram: Featured prominently in most decks, the head of the ram is a symbol of determination, action, initiative, and leadership.
 The ram is also a symbol of Aries, which is the astral ruler of the Emperor.
 Aries is the first sign of the Zodiac, further reinforcing attributes of leadership, authority, and other forefather-type characteristics.

 Staff: In this rendition, the cross is at the top of his staff.
 This is a symbol of balance, and each arm of the cross represents balance amongst the four directions, four winds, and/or the four elements.
-As a ruler, it is imperative to understand the interconnectedness of things, and to be able to balance the elements of nature appropriately.
-Other decks depict the Egyptian ank upon the Emperor’s staff – this is a symbol of balance and life.
+As a ruler, it is imperative to understand the interconnectedness of things and to be able to balance the elements of nature appropriately.
+Other decks depict the Egyptian ankh upon the Emperor’s staff – this is a symbol of balance and life.

-When contemplating the Emperor Tarot card meaning, ask yourself the following questions:
+When contemplating the Emperor Tarot card meaning, ask yourself the following questions…